abarciauskas-bgse/cphtbo/README.md

 ## Replicate results

 Replicates results from 16032016-2-final-predictions.csv submission @Wed, 16 Mar 2016 22:11:30

+**NOTE: This assumes you are in the root cphtbo directory, where the `16032016-2-final-predictions.csv` is stored.**

 ```{r}
 # Generate predictions for REAL test set